 Europe prefers doctors to consult a crystal ball 🔮

 The EU has managed to make a tool that helps diagnose diseases disappear from its borders.
-Now European doctors will have to go back to trusting their instincts, paper medical journals, or why not, tarot cards.
-OpenEvidence is taking its $12 billion home, leaving Europe with regulations so strict that even AIs flee.
-At least, the bureaucrats in Brussels can sleep soundly: no algorithm will steal their jobs.
+Now European doctors will have to rely again on their instinct, on paper medical journals, or why not, on tarot cards.
+OpenEvidence takes its $12 billion home, leaving Europe with such strict regulation that even artificial intelligences flee.
+At least, Brussels bureaucrats can sleep soundly: no algorithm will steal their jobs.